Photo by Ljupco from iStock

 The majority of walking sticks have rubber ferrules on the tip to provide extra grip when in use.

-Measure and Adapt the Stick to Suit You
+The Next Step Is To Measure & Adapt the Stick to Suit You

 Now you’ve chosen a walking stick with a comfortable handle, the next thing to do is make it just right for you.

-For aluminium height adjustable walking sticks, use the in-built mechanism to adjust the stick by pushing the small button on the stick shaft.
-Then, slide the inner shaft up, or down, to the correct length and release the button into the correct hole.
-Some walking sticks have an external “e-clip” instead, so for these, just remove the e-clip, align the two halves of the shaft to the correct height and pop the e-clip back in.
+For height adjustable walking sticks, use the in-built mechanism to adjust the stick by pushing the small button on the stick shaft.
+Then, slide the inner shaft up or down to the correct length and release the button into the correct hole.

 With your stick touching the ground next to you, the arm holding it should be slightly bent at the elbow, not straight and locked.
 The stick should be placed forward at the same time as the affected leg, and then the unaffected leg follows.